FrBmt-BIGetNouf/balatro-french-translations/README.md

 # Balatro French Translations (Work in progress)

-An humble version of the french translations for Balatro, made by the community.
+A humble community-made version of the French localization of Balatro.

 More informations about Balatro on [https://www.playbalatro.com/](https://www.playbalatro.com/), buy it!